 In 1953, while Marilyn Monroe made a splash in Gentlemen Prefer Blondes, Doris starred in another of the decade’s great musicals, Calamity Jane.
 Although an inexperienced singer, Marilyn studied hard, using Ella Fitzgerald as her model like Doris before her.
 As Lorelei Lee, Monroe subverted the gold-digger stereotype; and Day also challenged gender tropes, playing her Wild West heroine as a tomboy with a ‘secret love’.
 Both women were gifted comediennes, but Marilyn was considered a sexpot, while Doris was perceived as the girl-next-door.
 Incidentally, Howard Keel – who shot to fame as Wild Bill Hickock in Calamity – had briefly dated the young Norma Jeane just a few years before.

-The two blondes finally met at a party celebrating the completion of The Seven Year Itch – probably the star-studded bash in Monroe’s honour at Romanoff’s in 1954.
-Day ended her Warners contract that year in Young at Heart, with Frank Sinatra.
+It has been suggested that the two blondes finally met at a party celebrating the completion of The Seven Year Itch – probably the star-studded bash in Monroe’s honour at Romanoff’s in 1954 – although Day doesn’t appear in photos from that event.
+She ended her Warners contract that year in Young at Heart, with Frank Sinatra.
 While Marilyn headed to New York to study at the Actors Studio and formed her own company, Doris focused on a series of dramatic roles, including Love Me Or Leave Me (1955.)
 Day’s acclaimed performance did not gain an Oscar nomination, and Monroe would also be disappointed when her comeback role in Bus Stop was snubbed by the Academy.

 In 1956, Marilyn filmed The Prince and the Showgirl with Sir Laurence Olivier – a project that Doris had also pursued.
 Instead, she starred opposite James Stewart in Alfred Hitchcock’s The Man Who Knew Too Much, which also featured ‘Que Sera, Sera’, arguably her most beloved song.
 Some of Day’s other roles from this period include the 1956 thriller, Julie; and Midnight Lace (1960), a remake of Gaslight.
 After her return to the musical in The Pajama Game (1957), and the 1958 romantic comedy, Teacher’s Pet – starring Clark Gable, the ‘King of Hollywood’ who would play his final role opposite Monroe in The Misfits (1961) – Doris forged one of the screen’s great partnerships with Rock Hudson in Pillow Talk (1959.)

 The role of feisty interior designer Jan Morrow had been considered by Marilyn before she decided on Some Like It Hot, and both stars enjoyed their greatest successes that year.
 Doris Day earned her only Oscar nomination for Pillow Talk, while Marilyn won a Golden Globe for Some Like It Hot.
 Day was named World Film Favourite at the same 1960 ceremony; a title Monroe would take in 1962.
 After Some Like It Hot, Marilyn’s co-star Jack Lemmon was paired with Day in It Happened to Jane; and Tony Randall, Hudson’s sidekick in Pillow Talk, went on to work with Monroe in Let’s Make Love (1960.)
-In the same year, That Touch Of Mink, starring Doris and Cary Grant, became the first movie to gross $1 million in one theatre (New York’s Radio City Music Hall.)
+In the same year, another film considered by Marilyn – That Touch Of Mink, ultimately starring Doris and Cary Grant – became the first movie to gross $1 million in one theatre (New York’s Radio City Music Hall.)

 After Marilyn’s death in 1962, her unfinished marital comedy, Something’s Got to Give, was remade with Doris Day and James Garner (another of her frequent screen partners) as Move Over Darling.
 Thelma Ritter, who had also starred in The Misfits, played Day’s mother-in-law, and with a languid theme song from Doris countering all the froth and slapstick, Move Over Darling was another crowd-pleaser.
 But as the rebellious spirit of the Sixties took hold, Day’s wholesome image began to look dated.
 Far from the virginal stereotype, however, she played a range of characters, including wives, mothers and career women.
 Her 1967 comedy Western, The Ballad of Josie, also tackled feminist themes.